 This course provides students with a study of the fundamental skills required for gaining employment as an actor on stage and in film as well as other mediums.
 Course content includes audition techniques, voice over and on-camera acting skills, guidance for securing an agent, working with casting directors, preparing photographs and resumes, and joining the entertainment unions.
 In addition, students will prepare monologues and other materials necessary for transfer and work as a professional actor.

-THEA-244 Fundamentals of Acting
+THEA-244 Acting IV

-The exploration and development of acting skills through technique and performance.
+Prerequisite: Completion of THEA-110 with a minimum grade of C. The exploration and development of advanced acting skills through technique and performance.

 Vineyard and Winery Technology (VWT)

 VWT-130 General Viticulture